-ONS-5010 — Potential First On-Label Bevacizumab for Ophthalmic Indications
+ONS-5010 / LYTENAVA™ (bevacizumab-vikg), an Investigational Ophthalmic Formulation of Bevacizumab: Potential First On-Label Bevacizumab for Ophthalmic Indications

-Despite clinicians’ widespread acceptance and use of bevacizumab to treat ophthalmic diseases such as wet AMD, DME and BRVO, no manufacturer has previously sought approval from FDA of bevacizumab for these purposes.
+Despite clinicians’ widespread acceptance and off-label use of intravenous (IV) repackaged bevacizumab to treat ophthalmic diseases such as wet AMD, DME and BRVO, no other manufacturer has previously sought approval from the FDA of bevacizumab for these purposes.

-The Company’s Phase III clinical program design for ONS-5010 was reviewed and agreed upon by FDA in an end-of-Phase-2 (EOP2) meeting in April 2018.
-Outlook Therapeutics is currently evaluating ONS-5010 in two adequate and well-controlled registration clinical trials vs. an alternate dosing regimen of ranibizumab (LUCENTIS®) for wet AMD (NORSE 1 and 2).
-The Company also intends to initiate registration studies for approvals in diabetic macular edema (DME, NORSE 5 and 6) and branch retinal vein occlusion (BRVO, NORSE 4).
+The Company also intends to initiate registration studies for approvals in diabetic macular edema (DME, NORSE 5 and NORSE 6) and branch retinal vein occlusion (BRVO, NORSE 4).
 The Company expects to file the investigational compound with the FDA as a new BLA for the treatment of exudative age-related macular degeneration (wet AMD).

 Outlook Therapeutics expects to establish responsible pricing for ONS-5010, if approved.
 If approved for marketing, ONS-5010 has the potential to help lower the aggregate costs of treating retinal diseases for the overall healthcare system.